gyulanemeth/bluefox.email/privacy-policy.md

 - To provide, maintain, and improve the bluefox.email platform.
 - To send you notifications and updates about new features, product enhancements, company news, and performance reports.
 - To store and manage your email lists, and send campaigns and triggered emails to your subscribers.
+- To track clicks, opens, bounces, and complaints of emails sent through our platform.
 - To ensure the security of your AWS SES credentials.
 - To provide tailored support and tips.